-In an effort to reduce smoking among youth and adults alike, the Chicago City Council in 2013 adopted a law restricting the sale of flavored tobacco products to retail tobacco stores (defined as retail stores which derive 80% of their gross revenue from the sale of tobacco products).
+In an effort to reduce smoking among youth and adults alike, the Chicago City Council in 2013 adopted a law restricting the sale of flavored tobacco products to retail tobacco stores (defined as retail stores which derive 80 percent of their gross revenue from the sale of tobacco products).
 In October 2014, an association of independent small business owners and operators of gas stations and a convenience store (plaintiffs) challenged the law alleging:

 (1) The sales restriction was a “product manufacturing standard” in disguise and thus preempted by the Family Smoking Prevention and Tobacco Control Act (FSPTCA);

 (2) The description of a “school” was too vague to permit retailers to understand whether they were prohibited from selling flavored tobacco products, in violation of the Fourteenth Amendment of the U.S. Constitution; and

 (3) Because it applied “retroactively” to retailers who, at the time the law was enacted, possessed valid licenses to sell tobacco products, the sales restriction violated their “vested rights” and the Due Process clause of the U.S. Constitution.